Names Inspired by Amelia

 Helena

-Shakespearean and timeless with nickname options like "Henny" or "Lena," Helena especially makes a good Amelia alternative if pronoucned "Hel-EEN-a."
+Shakespearean and timeless with nickname options like "Henny" or "Lena," Helena especially makes a good Amelia alternative if pronounced "Hel-EEN-a."

 Henrietta

-Henrietta doesn't sound frilly, but it's been worn by princesses.
+Henrietta doesn't sound frilly, but princesses have worn it.
 Besides, this vintage charmer has a variety of nicknames, including "Hetty" and "Ria."

 Lavinia